Want to Make STACKS of Cash?

 Discover it® Cash Back Card

-In terms of APR, the Discover it® Cash Back Card starts with a variable rate of 16.49% but offers an introductory 0% APR for the initial 15 months, which can be particularly advantageous for new cardholders planning significant purchases or looking to transfer balances.
+The Discover it® Cash Back Card has a variable APR that starts at 16.49%.
+It offers a 0% APR for the first 15 months, which is great for new cardholders planning to make large purchases or transfer balances.

 Chase Sapphire Reserve®